Sunny Sandler

 Sunny Madeline Sandler (born November 2, 2008) is an American actress.
 Her parents are actors Adam Sandler and Jackie Sandler.
-She is known for playing Stacy Friedman in You Are So Not Invited to My Bat Mitzvah (2023) and Vienna Gilmore in Happy Gilmore 2, both of which star her parents.
+She is known for playing Stacy Friedman in You Are So Not Invited to My Bat Mitzvah (2023) and Vienna Gilmore in Happy Gilmore 2 (2025), both of which star her parents.

 Early life

-Sunny Madeline Sandler was born on November 2, 2008 in California to actor and comedian Adam Sandler and model and actress Jackie Titone.
+Sunny Madeline Sandler was born on November 2, 2008, in California to actor and comedian Adam Sandler and model and actress Jackie Titone.
 She has an older sister named Sadie, who is also an actress.
 The sisters are of Russian-Jewish descent on their father's side and Italian descent on their mother's side.
-The two are cousins of actor, comedian, and director Tyler Spindel as well as granddaughters of politician Joseph H. Titone.
+The two are granddaughters of politician Joseph H. Titone.

+Sandler had her own bat mitzvah in May 2022 at the L.A. country club.
+The star-studded event included Jennifer Aniston, Taylor Lautner, David Spade, and Peyton List.
+American singers and songwriters Charlie Puth and Halsey performed.

 Career

 Sunny Sandler began her acting career as a child, often appearing in films produced by her father.
 The first film in which she appeared was Grown Ups (2010).
 She played the daughter of Tardio, a friend of her father's character.
-She has appeared in several other Adam Sandler films including Just Go with It (2011), Jack and Jill (2011), That's My Boy (2012), Grown Ups 2 (2013), Blended (2014), The Ridiculous 6 (2015), Sandy Wexler (2017), The Week Of (2018), Murder Mystery (2019), and Hubie Halloween (2020).In many of the films, she portrayed minor roles or played the daughter of her father's character.
-In You Are So Not Invited to My Bat Mitzvah (2023), she had a leading role as Stacy Friedman, earning praise for her performance.
+She has appeared in several other Adam Sandler films including Just Go with It (2011), Jack and Jill (2011), That's My Boy (2012), Grown Ups 2 (2013), Blended (2014), The Ridiculous 6 (2015), Sandy Wexler (2017), The Week Of (2018), Murder Mystery (2019), and Hubie Halloween (2020).
+In many of the films, she portrayed minor roles or played the daughter of her father's character.
+In You Are So Not Invited to My Bat Mitzvah (2023), she had a leading role as Stacy Friedman, earning recognition for her performance.

 In 2023, she voiced the character of Summer Chapman in the animated film Leo, a talkative girl who forms a bond with Leo, the class pet voiced by her father.

-In 2025 she had a major role as Vienna Gilmore, the daughter of Happy Gilmore in Netflix's Happy Gilmore 2 and a small role in Kinda Pregnant with Amy Schumer.
+In 2025, she had a major role as Vienna Gilmore, the daughter of Happy Gilmore in Netflix's Happy Gilmore 2 and a small role in Kinda Pregnant with Amy Schumer.